29 February 2012

 These books also reveals the curious love/hate relationship that Americans seem to have with their government.
 One the one hand it is seen to be all-wise and all-knowing, capable of doing anything, even investigating UFO reports and coming to a conclusion, but also as malevolent, engaged in vast conspiracies to hide the “truth” from the public.
 Instead of research, ufologists like McLaren and Dennett prefer Tea Party type populism.
 Needless to say anyone who disagrees with them is not just someone who has different opinions, or is even mistaken.
 No, they are paid agents of ‘the Government’ (always presented as monolithic entity and not as a collection of disparate individuals).
 In case Her Majesty’s Revenue shows an interest, I can confirm that I for one have never received a cent from the wicked old Feds.

-They also seem to present an impression of the inhabitants of “land of the free and the home of the brave” as collection of milk sop wimps who cringe at the sight of a uniform.
+They also seem to present an impression of the inhabitants of “land of the free and the home of the brave” as a collection of milksop wimps who cringe at the sight of a uniform.
 Brits of my old dad’s generation if told to keep silent by some guy in a uniform would have replied “****!!! off, I'm not in your ******* army now”, and told them that it was our taxes who paid jumped up little Hitlers like them their wages.

 These books also show again that for many ufologists the subject is not an enquiry to find out what generates UFO reports, but a faith community.
-They ‘know’ that UFOs are extraterrestrial spaceships and that the US government knows this, they simply amass reports in other to convert other people to their beliefs. – Peter Rogerson.
+They ‘know’ that UFOs are extraterrestrial spaceships and that the US government knows this, they simply amass reports in other to convert other people to their beliefs.

 No comments: